antihackme/Data-Protection-Officer-Cheatsheet/README.md

 * [High Severity Vulnerabilities in Cisco Webex Meetings Desktop Application](https://www.privacy.com.sg/softwareupdates/high-severity-vulnerabilities-in-cisco-webex-meetings-desktop-application/)
 * [‘Hey Siri, I’m getting pulled over’: iPhone Feature Will Record Police Interaction, Send Location](https://www.privacy.com.sg/softwareupdates/hey-siri-im-getting-pulled-over-iphone-feature-will-record-police-interaction-send-location/)

-## Do Not Call Registry
-[How does Do Not Call (DNC Registry) Affect Marketing 2020](https://www.privacy.com.sg/resources/dnc-registry/)<p align="justify">Nowadays, it is hard to find anyone without access to a phone, hence many businesses continue to rely on telemarketing and cold calling as a means of prospecting customers.</p>

 # COVID-19 and The New Normal